This website represents the 20 year working relationship of Townes Van Zandt and myself, Harold F. Eggers, Jr.

 As we traveled, a daily conversation about future plans relating to music projects we would work on together was discussed.
 In 1987, I co-produced my first album with Townes, "Live & Obscure" at 12th & Porter, Nashville, Tennessee, and continued as co-owner of Townes' live recordings until his death.

 Austin KUT DJ Larry Monroe produced a TVZ CD called "Documentary" that I produced.
 I used Townes' spoken word and music clearly reflecting his music and life.
 I started working with Townes on his biography a year before his death.
 Townes revealed his life, music, creativity, demons, and inner soul in detail during this period, and expressed exactly what he wanted to be in this book, as was with his future live recordings releases after he was gone.
 He said, "the main thing is to tell the truth, and not to exclude anything."

 Of all the miles and conversations I had with Townes over the years, I can still hear him and remember those maddening days clearly.
 Townes believed he was the ghost of Hank Williams and Van Gogh, and I can honestly say that he was that and more.

-Townes Van Zandt was one of a kind, From the extremely creative singer/songwriter, poet, story teller, and comedian that he was, a gently soul, to the tormented genius that sacrificed himself for the sake of the song, that lived a madman daily existance, he left behind him a body of work that will be remembered forever.
+Townes Van Zandt was one of a kind, From the extremely creative singer/songwriter, poet, story teller, and comedian that he was, a gentle soul, to the tormented genius that sacrificed himself for the sake of the song, that lived a madman daily existance, he left behind him a body of work that will be remembered forever.
 The highway was his home, and now the universe to travel and roam.